The Bellingham Police Department’s Command Staff consists of:

 Lieutenant Jason Monson oversees Administrative Services.

 Lieutenant Claudia Murphy is the Public Information Officer.

 Interim Records manager Brandi Nyhus oversees the Records Bureau.

 Deputy Director Greg Erickson oversees the WhatComm 911 Dispatch Center.

 This staff consists of a unique group of people that are responsible for smaller units within the police department.
 Each staff member is responsible for the day to day operations and vitality of that unit.

-Chief Doll and the Command Staff are proud of the new Mission Statement of “Committed to Community”.
-Bellingham is a wonderful City with a Police Department that is committed to its community from the Command Staff to the Patrol Officers.
+Interim Chief Simon and the command staff are proud of our mission statement of “Committed to Community.”
+Bellingham is a wonderful city with a police department which is committed to its community from the command staff to the patrol officers.